 Can you hear science?
 You bet!
 We have 5 senses that make us who we are and one is the sense of hearing.
 We explored our sense of hearing with an invitation to explore pop rocks science.
 What liquids make pop rocks pop the loudest?
 We tested a variety of fluids all with a unique viscosity for this fun pop rocks science experiment.
 Grab a few packs of pop rocks and don’t forget to taste them too!
 That’s the most fun way to hear pop rocks science!

 Exploring Viscosity With A Pop Rocks Science Experiment

 Have you ever tried pop rocks?
 They are pretty cool to taste, feel, and hear!
 I chose to use these for our hearing science activities as part of our awesome summer science camp ideas.
 Make sure to check out how to make a Kaleidoscope for seeing science, our citrus chemical reactions for smelling science, edible slime recipes for tasting science, and our easy non-Newtonian oobleck activity for feeling science!

 This pop rocks science experiment exploring the sense of hearing makes a neat messy sensory play activity as well.
 Get your hands involved, mix things up, squish the pop rocks!
 Do they pop louder.
 Explore, experiment, and discover with pop rocks science and your sense of hearing!

-Pop Rocks Science for Exploring Viscosity.
+Pop Rocks Science Experiments for Exploring Viscosity.